University of Colorado Boulder: Club sports

-Mascot & spirit program
+Mascot and spirit program

 CU also includes a spirit program.
 The spirit program consists of three teams: two cheerleading squads, and the CU Express Dance Team.
 The cheerleading program consists of a competitive co-ed squad as well as a competitive all-girl squad.
 Both the cheerleading squad and the Express Dance Team compete at NCA/NDA College Nationals.
 In 2007, the cheerleading squad finished sixth at NCA Nationals in Daytona Beach, Florida.
 All squads support the home games of football, Women's Basketball, Men's Basketball, and Women's Volleyball teams, along with other athletic and social events.

-The school's live mascot is a female American Bison named Ralphie.
+The school's live mascot is a female American bison named Ralphie.
 The costumed mascot CHIP is also a part of the CU Spirit Program.
 CHIP is a costumed buffalo that represents the University of Colorado at numerous athletic and social events.
 Along with the Cheer and Dance Program, CHIP competes on a national level once a year against mascots from around the country, including Bucky Badger, Sparty, Aubie, Goldy Gopher and many other Hall of Fame mascots.
 Most recently CHIP competed in the 2009 UCA national competition and was crowned #1, and the national champion after performing a skit titled "CHIP's Favorite Video Games".

 Clubs and other organizations

 CU Boulder offers a variety of political student organizations which cover the full spectrum of politics.
-Among them are Amnesty International, which focuses on human rights worldwide, as well as the College Democrats and the College Republicans.
+Among them are Amnesty International, which focuses on human rights worldwide, Model United Nations (MUN), which simulates the UN with a focus on international relations and diplomacy, as well as the College Democrats and the College Republicans.
 The University of Colorado also offers many clubs promoting diversity and human rights, such as the Gay Straight Alliance.
 Students can also choose from a plethora of clubs and organizations centered on ethnicities and countries, as well as different religious groups.
 CU Boulder also maintains one of the nation's most competitive student-run parliamentary debate programs.
 In 2010, CU Boulder became the first fully student-run program to win the National Parliamentary Tournament of Excellence (NPTE).

 Demographics

-As of Fall 2021, there were 35,897 students enrolled.
-66.2 percent of the student population identifies as white and 56.9% are Colorado residents and 10.1% are California residents.
-Most students at CU Boulder are aligned with the American political left.
-A 2014 survey stated that 16.3% of the students are registered as members of the Republican Party, along with 10.5% of CU Boulder non-faculty staff and 6% of CU Boulder faculty.
+As of fall 2021, there were 35,897 students enrolled.
+66.2 percent of the student population identified as white.
+56.9% were Colorado residents and 10.1% were California residents.
+A 2014 survey found that 16.3% of the students were registered as members of the Republican Party, along with 10.5% of CU Boulder non-faculty staff and 6% of CU Boulder faculty.
+Most students are aligned with the political left.

-In May 2021, CU Boulder announced the investment of $25 million over the next five years to diversity programs including the recruitment, retention, and support for students, faculty, and staff coming from underrepresented communities.